opencord/maas/automation/README.md

 states are used to track the post-deployment provisioning that is part of the automation.

-Post deployment provisioning can be accomplished either by the specification of a script to execute or the specification of a URL to trigger.
+Post deployment provisioning can be accomplished either by the specification of a URL to trigger.

-#### Executing a Script
-A script to execute to post deploy provision a node can be specified via the environment as `PROVISION_URL`.
-After a node is deployed this script will be executed with three (3) parameters:
-- node ID - the node ID that MAAS uses to track the node
-- name - the name of the node in MAAS
-- ip - the IP address assigned to the node

-It is important to note that when executing a script that the script is run within the docker container that is running the automation.
-Thus any script must be mounted as a volume into the container.

 #### Triggering a URL
 Alternatively the automation can trigger a URL to POST deploy provision a node.